 Step 2: Compare Insurance Carriers

 The provider networks may differ between the two insurance carriers.
 Search for your providers with both carriers to help determine your best choice.
-Note that you may see more than one tier designation next to Tier 1 and Premium Care providers.
-Tier 1, for instance, will also display the in-network check mark.

 Blue Cross Blue Shield of Arizona